MaxWhere/mxw-devguide/docs/api/wom.md

 > The `wom` object is the main module of a maxwhere app.

-It's used to manage app lifecycle, access core resources and features and populate 3d scene.
+It's used to manage app lifecycle, access maxwhere engine resources and features and populate 3d scene.
 It is subclass of [`Node`](node.md) class and serves as a root node for every object in the 3d scene.

 _`Node` methods can be called on `wom` object.
 As a root node, changes applied to `Node`'s children will be applied for every object in the scene._